 FanDuel Promo Code: Bet $5, Get $150 Bonus Bets for NBA & NHL Playoffs, WNBA and MLB

-The FanDuel promo code new-user offer is one of the best sportsbook promos available heading into May 23, with a chance to turn a $5 wager into $150 in bonus bets if your first bet wins.
-With Game 3 of the Western Conference Finals, NHL playoff action, WNBA games, and a full MLB slate all on the board, there is no shortage of ways to put this offer to work.
+The FanDuel promo code offer is one of the best sportsbook promos available heading into May 25's packed sports slate.
+New users can claim $150 in bonus bets by placing just a $5 wager — and with NBA and NHL playoff action, WNBA games, and MLB all on the schedule, there is no shortage of markets to target.

-How the FanDuel promo code offer works for NBA & NHL playoffs
+How the FanDuel promo code offer works for NBA & NHL Playoffs, WNBA, and MLB

-The FanDuel promo code situation is straightforward — no code is required to unlock this welcome bonus.
-New users simply need to register, deposit at least $5, and place an initial $5 real-money wager on any available market.
-If that first bet wins, FanDuel Sportsbook will credit $150 in bonus bets to your account within 72 hours of settlement.
+The FanDuel promo code new-user offer is straightforward: place a $5 real money wager on any available market, and if that bet wins, FanDuel Sportsbook will credit your account with $150 in bonus bets within 72 hours.
+No FanDuel promo code is required to unlock this welcome bonus — simply register, deposit, and bet.

+With Game 4 of the Western Conference Finals between the San Antonio Spurs and Oklahoma City Thunder on the schedule, new users have a prime opportunity to put their first wager to work.
+If you place a $5 bet on Victor Wembanyama and the Spurs to win at home and they pull it off, you walk away with $150 in bonus bets to deploy across the rest of the postseason.
+If the bet does not win, the bonus bets are not awarded — so picking a strong spot matters.

-Here are the key terms and conditions to keep in mind before claiming this FanDuel sign-up bonus:
+The NHL's Western Conference Final between the Vegas Golden Knights and Colorado Avalanche also provides excellent betting options, with stars like Nathan MacKinnon, Cale Makar, Jack Eichel, and Mitch Marner all capable of taking over a game.
+Here are the key terms and conditions to keep in mind before claiming the FanDuel sign-up bonus:

 - Download the FanDuel Sportsbook app to be eligible for the welcome bonus.